febkosq8/jspdf-adobe-issue/README.md

 npm start
 ```

+If you open the file in Chrome, it works without any issues.

+However,
-The output [`proof.pdf`](https://github.com/febkosq8/jspdf-adobe-issue/blob/main/proof.pdf) if opened in Adobe Acrobat wont open the 4th page correctly.
+ - The output [`proof.pdf`](https://github.com/febkosq8/jspdf-adobe-issue/blob/main/proof.pdf) if opened in Adobe Acrobat wont open the 4th page correctly.

-If you open the same file in Chrome, it works without any issues.
+ - The Table of Context which uses the page number link is broken in Adobe Acrobat